 To hear more about Sheila’s passion around wellbeing, click here.

-Amanda is a Global Rewards Professional with broad experience in compensation and benefits, be it in the pharmaceutical industry (Bio-Rad Laboratories or more recently Insulet), high-tech (Adobe Systems, Zebra Technology or Unisys) or retail (Black & Deck), covering the UK and European countries.
+Amanda is a Global Rewards Professional with broad experience in compensation and benefits, be it in the pharmaceutical industry (Ipsen and Bio-Rad), high-tech (Adobe Systems, Zebra Technology or Unisys).

 Dr. Eliza Filby is a writer, speaker and consultant who specialises in ‘Generational Intelligence’ helping companies and services understand generational shifts within politics, society and the workplace.